 E-mail is appropriate for emergencies or private matters.
 Use your utoronto.ca account.
 You will not get a response if you email from other email addresses.
-Write a proper email including the course number, section number and a subject in the subject line.
-The email should contain your official name and student number for identification purposes.
+Write a proper email including the course number, section number, a subject in the subject line.
+The email should contain the addressee, your official name and UTORid for identification purposes.
 I will generally answer e-mail within two business days.

-Announcements will be posted on Blackboard.
+Announcements will be posted on Quercus.
 Please check there regularly.
 If an urgent matter arises, I may contact the entire class by e-mail.
-In order to receive these messages, ensure that your account is connected to your utoronto.ca email.
+In order to receive these messages, ensure that your account is connected to your utoronto.ca email and email notifications are enabled.